lfkdev/ansible-link/README.md

 ## Security Considerations
 * Use TLS in production
 * Add basic auth
-* Remove ProxyFix call if not needed in your setup

 ## Contributing
 Contributions are always welcome - if you find any issues or have suggestions for improvements, please open an issue or submit a pull request.